This is a page devoted to all matters copyright and other legal concerns.

 To see blog posts / mistakes related to copyright click here.

-This is an edited extract of an article I wrote several years ago for Freelance Market News, which I’m uploading today (19th November 2010) in participation and support of How Publishing Really Works’ Jane Smith’s Copyright Day.
+This is an edited extract of an article I wrote several years ago for Freelance Market News.
 It covers copyright, licensing terms and syndication, and was written to advise writers confused by the contracts sent to them by magazines and newspapers following a commission or the acceptance of an article.
-I will upload it in its entirety at a later date, when I have time to update and revise it.

 Copyright causes desperate confusion among writers, so let’s start with a definition and clear up some misconceptions.